JuanPabloDiaz/calculator/README.md

 ## Contribution 🤝

-I welcome contributions to the [calculator](https://calculator.jpdiaz.dev)!
+I welcome contributions to the [calculator](https://math.jpdiaz.dev)!
 Feel free to fork the repository and submit pull requests with your improvements.

 ## License 📜

-[Calculator](https://calculator.jpdiaz.dev) is licensed under the MIT License.
+[Calculator](https://math.jpdiaz.dev) is licensed under the MIT License.

-We hope you enjoy using Jp·Shop!
+I hope you enjoy using this project!

 <!-- OTHER PROJECTS -->